Decriminalization and expungement

 After years of facilitating the arrest and incarceration of millions of Americans for cannabis-related charges, expungement is nothing short of a moral imperative for the government.
 However, simply permitting expungement leaves out hundreds of thousands of individuals who cannot afford the costly and time-consuming process required to clear one’s record.
 Automatic expungement relieves individuals of the burden of petitioning the courts and places the responsibility of identifying and clearing all qualifying criminal records on the local or state government.

 In many jurisdictions, the State may enable or even mandate expungement for certain criminal convictions, but the local governments are tasked with carrying out the expungement process.
 To ensure compliance and action within a reasonable timeframe, any state-led expungement mandate should be coupled with a deadline for local governments to carry out the proceedings.
 California’s passage of AB 1793 is a clear example of a comprehensive automatic expungement bill that provided explicit deadlines for local governments while still placing a reasonable portion of the burden on the State.
 AB 1793 mandated a statewide automatic review of cannabis convictions that possibly qualify for resentencing, reclassification, or expungement.
 The California Department of Justice was required to identify those potentially eligible for relief and notify the relevant district attorneys by July 1st, 2019.
-The prosecution then had until July 1st, 2020 to review and challenge all cases, and approximately 220,000 people are estimated to benefit from the law.
+The prosecution then had until July 1st, 2020 to review and challenge all cases, and thousands of people are estimated to benefit from the law.

 While technology can expedite the expungement process and help clear thousands of records in a matter of minutes, it also serves counter to the goal of entirely eliminating one’s past criminal record.
 A recent report from the Brookings Institution notes that “In the era of big data and algorithmic decision making, the use of criminal public records is ubiquitous.
 Personal criminal justice data (regardless of accuracy or currency) are widely available, inexpensive, and frequently used by employers, licensing authorities, and landlords to shape their choices.”